n0madic/gitlab-registry-images-cleaner/README.md

-                        only consider tags containing the string or regex -m X, --minimum X     minimum allowed number of images in repository (overrides INI value) -d X, --days X        delete images older than this time (overrides INI value) --clean-all           delete all images in repository (DANGER!)
+                        only consider tags containing the string or regex -m X, --minimum X     minimum allowed number of images in repository (overrides INI value) -d X, --days X        delete images older than this time (overrides INI value) -P, --purge           delete images even if the initial image fails, useful for 0 size labels or duplicates --clean-all           delete all images in repository (DANGER!)
   --dry-run             not delete actually
   -v, --verbose         verbose mode